-The UK Cereal Pathogen Virulence Survey (UKCPVS) was set up by NIAB in 1967 to alert growers, breeders and agronomists to any important changes in the populations of important cereal pathogens.
+The UK Cereal Pathogen Virulence Survey (UKCPVS) was set up by NIAB over 50 years ago to alert growers, breeders and agronomists to any important changes in the populations of important cereal pathogens.

-Initially, this covered the pathogens that cause oat crown rust, oat leaf spot, wheat, barley and oat powdery mildew, barley leaf scald (Rhynchosporium) and wheat and barley yellow rust.
+Initially, the Survey monitored pathogens that cause oat crown rust, oat leaf spot, wheat, barley and oat powdery mildew, barley leaf scald (Rhynchosporium) and wheat and barley yellow rust.